Bitskwela/bitdev-dml-exercises/contracts/ch_02_solidity_side_quests/le_06_nft_royalty_system/meta.md

 ---
-title: "NFT Minting Logic"
+title: "Side Quest 6: NFT Royalty System"

-description: "A short description of this document."
+description: "Side Quest 6: NFT Royalty System"

 # This is the date the document was last updated.
 Format: YYYY-MM-DD.
 date: "2025-03-30"